 Keeping vouchers and transaction records from merchants, financial institutions, or by electronic terminals such as ATMs will help you to reconcile your transactions.

-Here are some common issues and what to do to try to resolve them.
+Common issues and what to do to try to resolve them

 You don’t recognise the business name or the transaction that appears on your statement or in Online Banking

 Check receipts issued to you or your additional cardholder(s) for that date to see if you can reconcile the transaction.
 Be aware also that many businesses have a trading name that differs from the billing name.
 More details on the business can often be found by conducting a quick Internet search on the name appearing on your statement.